paspapob/paspapob.github.io/README.md

 ```

 A local version of the repository is needed to generate a static site using
 Jekyll.
-Before proceeding, open GitHub Desktop and sign in with the account
+Before proceeding, open GitHub Desktop and sign in.
-created in Step 1.

 1. Click **"Set up in Desktop"** in the Quick setup section of the repository page.